LukePrior/nbn-service-check/README.md

 # Using the API

+The main API has been limited to extension users to remain within free plan limits, bots and other applications can access this mirror hosted on DETA without restirctions.

-The API can be accessed at `https://nbn-service-check.vercel.app/check?address=` and will automatically attempt to match any input to a valid address.
+The API can be accessed at `https://nbn-service-check.deta.dev/check?address=` and will automatically attempt to match any input to a valid address.

 [![Powered by Vercel](https://raw.githubusercontent.com/LukePrior/nbn-availability-extension/main/powered-by-vercel.svg)](https://vercel.com/)